Bvisi0n/DAE_Galaga/README.md

 It is a fixed shooter game where the player controls a spaceship at the bottom of the screen and has to shoot down waves of alien ships that fly in from the top of the screen.
 The player can move left and right and shoot bullets upwards to destroy the aliens.
 The aliens have different movement patterns and can also shoot back at the player.
 The goal is to score as many points as possible by destroying the aliens while avoiding getting hit by their bullets.

-You can find the requirements for the [Programming 4](https://youtu.be/j96Oh6vzhmg) course in the [Repository Requirements](RepositoryRequirements.md) document.
+You can find this project's requirements for the [Programming 4](https://youtu.be/j96Oh6vzhmg) course in the [Repository Requirements](RepositoryRequirements.md) document which also functions as my checklist.

 ## Gameplay Prototyping
 I also use this project for the course [Gameplay Prototyping](https://digitalartsandentertainment.be/page/349/Gameplay+Prototyping) where the goal is to iterate on a concept based on feedback gathered through playtesting sessions.
 For this course code quality is of zero importance so don't expect a high standard in it's branch although I will do my best given the limited time available for this course.